corda/corda-solutions/bn-apps/ledger-sync/design/design.md

 The proposed solution is - to implement the Ledger Synchronisation Service at the Corda application level, where participants communicate to each other via Corda Flows.
 This would allow a seamless integration with other BNO applications, such as [Business Network Membership Service](../../membership-service/design/design.md), and would also enable Business Networks to tweak the implementation to fulfil their particular requirements, which are envisaged to vary from a case to case.
 For example some BNs might require participants to obtain an explicit permission of the BNO *(signed ticket)* before they can start data recovery.
 Such logic can be easily implemented on top of the reference implementation.

 As Corda ledger is *subjective* from each peer's point of view, it'd be not feasible to recover the whole of the ledger from a single peer, unless this peer is aware of all of the transactions on the BN (which is possible but highly unlikely).
-The proposed solution is to perform data recovery on *p2p basis*, where one node - the *synchronisation initiator*, would be responsible for synchronising only a *common* part of the ledger (*states and transactions*) with each BN member separately.
+The proposed solution is to perform data recovery on *p2p basis*, where one node - the *synchronisation initiator*, would be responsible for synchronising only a *common* part of his ledger (*states and transactions*) with each BN member separately.
 The *synchronisation initiator* will be requesting each peer to send him transactions where *both of them* have participated in.

 The Ledger Synchronisation Service is envisaged to be used:
-* By a BN member to recover his data from other members after a disaster.
+* By a BN member to recover transactions he has been involved into from other members after a disaster.
+This process is supposed to be triggered by the *affected node*, as a part of its disaster recovery process.
-* By a BN member, as a diagnostics tool, to make sure that he is in consensus with other members about the transactions he has been *involved into*.
-This would be particularly useful when a member would want to verify that his local vault has not been tampered with.
+* By a BN member, as a diagnostics tool, to make sure that he is in consensus with the rest of the members about the transactions he has been *involved into*.
+This would be particularly useful when a member would want to verify that his local vault has not been tampered with, or that he has not missed any transactions.
+This diagnostics can be run by every BN Member on a scheduled basis, for example once per day.
+BN Members can use *API Extension Points* to specify their custom actions, such as raising an alert on the monitoring system, if they find some transaction being missing from their vaults.

 The following actors have been identified: